 Provisions are being made for student activities.
 Recreational programs can be held, but should be limited based on such distancing guidelines.
 All recreational activities and student, faculty, and staff events must be reviewed and approved by the campus executives, the deans of students, or a designated senior officer of the University.
 Unfortunately, due to the changing nature of this pandemic, safety could dictate the suspension of in-person campus events and activities.
 If that occurs, FDU will explore the possibility of holding alternative activities on a case-by-case basis.

-In anticipation of needing to provide more activities online, the University will introduce some exciting activities via new online platforms to help students stay engaged with one another.
+In anticipation of needing to provide more activities online, the University is introducing some exciting activities via new online platforms to help students stay engaged with one another.

 Intercollegiate athletics have long been an integral component of campus life, and FDU is devoted to providing meaningful programs and development opportunities for student-athletes.
 The decision to proceed with intercollegiate athletics, though, is dependent on conference and local authorities.